Anguilla

 Beyond the beach, Anguilla offers working fishing villages, marina environments, quiet coastal roads, salt ponds and an understated local character that documentary and travel productions will find genuinely useful.
 The island does not try to be everything — and that focus is exactly what makes it work so well for the right kind of project.

 The luxury hospitality infrastructure is another major advantage.
 Anguilla’s resort and villa scene is among the strongest in the Eastern Caribbean, giving productions access to polished interiors, manicured exteriors, professional service environments and waterfront settings that would cost considerably more to dress from scratch elsewhere.
+A dedicated film fixer in Anguilla can unlock resort access, negotiate location agreements and manage brand approval processes that international crews would struggle to navigate independently.

 English is the official language, USD is widely accepted, and the island’s British Overseas Territory status brings a level of organisational familiarity that international crews tend to appreciate once they are on the ground.

-The strongest production use cases include:
+Strongest production use cases

 • Commercials and branded content